 ‘Cinema Calebasse’, is a 50 year-old genre of cinema depicting Africa from the perspective of foreigners fixated on the

 ‘exotic,’ with plots and characters shackled by clichés.
-The calabash (gourd) is the metaphoric reduction of diverse African cultures that came to represent this genre, a genre that depicts both embodied practices and the power of dominant ideology in media, a genre that – historically speaking – has contribute to the oppression of the continent.
+The calabash (gourd) is the metaphoric reduction of diverse African cultures that came to represent this genre, a genre that depicts both embodied practices and the power of dominant ideology in media, a genre that – historically speaking – has contributed to the oppression of the continent.
 Yet, the problem is not the calabash itself, or even the media per se; the problem is how to adapt this genre of cinema to present-day reality, how to reclaim the history of images from a perspective that fosters dreams for the future.
 Lamokowang is a meditation on history, imagination and potential, a refreshed and reified Calabash full of questions,reflections and dreams.

 Written, Directed and Edited by Petna Ndaliko